Steven Wilson: 2021–2023: The Harmony Codex

 On 22 March 2021, Wilson announced that due to uncertainty surrounding live performances amidst the COVID-19 pandemic, The Future Bites Tour (scheduled to begin in September 2021) would be cancelled.
 Wilson stated that he would now concentrate on upcoming music projects, including his seventh studio album, a conceptual work entitled The Harmony Codex planned for release in mid-2023.
 Wilson also revealed an autobiography, Limited Edition of One, which was published by Little, Brown and Company on 7 April 2022.
 In his 2023 new year's message, Wilson stated that The Harmony Codex is to be released on the Virgin Music label and will be 65 minutes long.
 The album was released on 29 September 2023.

-2024–present: The Overview
+2024–2025: The Overview

 Wilson began working on his eighth studio album called The Overview in February 2024, and it was tentatively scheduled for release in early 2025.
 When asked when the album might be released, Wilson stated, Beginning of 2025.
 I work very quickly and I'm still excited by making music.
 This is just two 20-minute long tracks.
 So it's a very conceptual, and I think that'll be finished and ready to come out early next year.

 On 24 June 2024, Wilson announced The Overview Tour with dates scheduled for May–June 2025 in the UK and Europe, and November 2025 in India.
 It is his first solo tour since the To the Bone Tour in 2018–2019.

-Finally, The Overview was released on 14 March 2025.
+The Overview was released on 14 March 2025.
+Its tour (his first in well over seven years) was documented with the live release Impossible Tightrope: Live In Madrid, released in early 2026 via Headphone Dust.

+2026: Requiem for a Village

+On 24 March 2026, a post titled In Search of Otherness... was published on Steven Wilson's social media channels.
+Wilson asked fans to send him black-and-white photos of rural villages taken between 1960 and 1970, including a photo to be used as reference or example, for his next album, without specifying the title or release date.
+Wilson also mentioned that if he used one or more photos from one of the people who submitted their own, they would receive a free copy of the deluxe edition of the album.
+Photo submissions closed on 3 April of that year.

+In early July 2026, rumors began circulating about the release date and title of Wilson's next album.
+These rumors were later confirmed on 7 July, when a post appeared on Reddit with a screenshot of purchases of a supposed Steven Wilson album titled Requiem for a Village, which was supposedly set to be released on 6 November of that year, with the release of the title track single on 11 September.